Our urologists can diagnose and treat painful kidney stones.

 Many medical textbooks describe kidney stone pain as the worst type of pain–even worse than childbirth.
 Kidney stones are a common and often painful problem.
 Mid-Southerners live in the heart of the ‘kidney stone belt’, a dubious distinction in that people in this region have a higher incidence of developing urinary stones than people living in other regions of the country.

-Kidney stones can affect both men and women, and can occur at any age; although they are most common in middle-aged men.
 An attack of pain will happen suddenly, with the pain flaring on the side where the stone is located.
 The pain usually begins in the flank area and moves to the groin area as the stone moves.
 People also will often have terrible nausea and vomiting.
 When stone pain begins, if you can remember to urinate through a strainer, you can often capture the stone and be certain that it has passed.
 Never just assume the stone is gone because the pain has stopped.
-If there is any question, make sure to follow up with your doctor, because it can be dangerous to leave a stone blocking off the kidney.
+If there is any question, follow up with your doctor, because it can be dangerous to leave a stone blocking off the kidney.

 Many small stones will pass suddenly by themselves.
 However, as the size of the stone increases, the likelihood decreases of the stone passing by itself.
 Determining the how likely it is if a stone will pass will require the exact size and specific location of the stone.
 At the Conrad Pearson Clinic, we find this out using X-rays, CT scans, and ultrasounds.